 After the original Marshall Tucker Band disbanded in 1983, Toy Caldwell formed his owned band named the Toy Caldwell Band, kept touring and eventually released one solo album in 1992, named Son of the South.
 Charlie Daniel’s Blue Hat Record label issued a re-release of the album in 2000.

-Toy Caldwell passed away in his sleep February 25, 1993 for apparent heart failure.
+Toy Caldwell passed away in his sleep February 25, 1993 from apparent heart failure.
 He was survived by wife, Abbie Caldwell and their two children, Cassidy and Geneal

 Toy Caldwell, Jr. November 13, 1947 – February 25, 1993